Anavilhanas Jungle Lodge - the best hotel in the Amazon

 And that evening, after another great dinner, we are off on our archipelago nocturnal sightseeing tour.

 We make our way by boat along the banks of the various Amazon river islands and inlets, our guides doing their best to locate some of the relatively scarce wildlife to be found.
 We see snakes and birds and plenty of the caiman alligators as we chug along in near-silence, the nighttime sounds of the forest our only company.

 We had been hoping for a sighting of a sloth, but in this we were unfortunately to be disappointed.

 The opportunity to spend time on the river at night is nevertheless a special one, an atmospheric boat ride in a place remote from most human settlements, the many stars overhead and the lapping of the river beneath the hull, and was one of the highlights of our stay at Anavilhanas.

 The next morning is a very early start, on what is to be the final day of our short stay at Anavilhanas Jungle Lodge in the Brazilian Amazon rainforest.

 Leaving at dawn is the Sunrise Contemplation boat tour.
 It will be our final opportunity to take in the beauty of this the world's largest tropical rainforest, home to a greater variety of plant and animal life than anywhere else on the planet.

 And like most of the other excursions, this one is unforgettable.
 The early morning stillness, and the majesty and vastness of the Amazonas as it is revealed by the changing colours of the morning sun, are indescribably beautiful and a rare privilege.

 On our return we make our way to our final Anavilhanas lodge breakfast, and then around lunchtime we pile regretfully into the shuttle again for the return journey, the driver taking each set of guests to their individual Manaus accommodations.

-Feeling humbled and inspired by the experiences we have had at this amazing jungle hotel, we vow to return again one day to Brazil and to Anavilhanas - quite possibly the best lodge in the Amazon - and the spectacular rainforest it resides in.
+Feeling humbled and inspired by the experiences we have had at this amazing jungle hotel, we vow to return again one day to Brazil and to Anavilhanas - one of the best lodges in the Amazon - and the spectacular rainforest it resides in.